davorminchorov/davorminchorov-old/readme.md

 # Davor Minchorov

-## Davor Minchorov's personal website.
+## Davor Minchorov's personal website and blog.

 ### Things to do next:
 - [x] Add a gradient to the green background